9 minute read

 How does a multichannel communication system work?

-There are many multichannel communication platforms available and they typically involve transferring or uploading data to be turned into interactive documents delivered across the different channels you select.
+There are many multichannel communication platforms available, which typically involve transferring or uploading data to be converted into interactive documents delivered across the channels you select.

 To give you a real example, here’s a quick overview of how Datagraphic’s Aceni, a multichannel communication system, works: